Feature: All About Gibsons

 Limited Edition Christmas Puzzles

 I first tried Gibsons because of their limited edition Christmas puzzles.
 I’m a big fan and collector of Christmas jigsaws, particularly the limited edition ones from Waddingtons, Gibsons, Ravensburger, WH Smith, and others.
 The Gibsons limited edition series was up to release #13 in 2015.
-You can see the entire series here.
 Most of the puzzles are based on images created by Marcello Corti just for Gibsons, so you won’t find them elsewhere.
 They come in lovely gold boxes.

 The puzzle comes with a limited edition certificate.
-Once the puzzle is discontinued, they can be found on ebay but their price definitely goes up!
+Once the puzzle is discontinued, they can be hard to find!

 I absolutely love these Christmas puzzles and I’m excited to get mine each year!
 So far, they haven’t let me down.
 We don’t currently have any of the Christmas puzzles in stock at Puzzle Warehouse, but hopefully we’ll be getting the 2016 puzzle when it releases.
 They usually come out in July-Aug time frame.